marcoiampieri/uni_projects/master_projects/bologna/root_module/hands-on_4/README.md

 ### "sda-nsnp-lab-tutorial-2024-25-4.pdf"

 ## Content
+- **outputs/**
+  * plots/: containing all the plots and graphs produced by the script
+  * weights/: containing the _.C_ files for the classifiers used to conduct the analysis
+  * atlas-higgs-challenge-2014-v2-bkg.root: _.root_ file with the information concerning the background data
+  * atlas-higgs-challenge-2014-v2-sig.root: _.root_ file with the information concerning the signal data
+-
 ## Note
 #### Some files could not be uploaded due to their excessive size, in particular: